Would you like to change your language?

 Why do Bundaberg Brewed Drinks brew its beverages?
 Why is it better?

-Bundaberg Brewed Drinks continue to use genuine family recipes and brewing techniques using real ingredients to extract maximum flavor for a premium and refreshing taste profile.
+Bundaberg Brewed Drinks continue to use age old recipes and brewing techniques using real ingredients to extract maximum flavour for a premium and refreshing taste profile.
 This is why it can take up to seven days to brew a single batch of our beverages.
 For more details on the art of craft brewed beverages visit bundaberg.com/how-we-brew/

 What is the difference between Root Beer and Sarsaparilla?

 Our Root Beer and Sarsaparilla is the same brew, just a different label depending on your location.
-Both are brewed over three days using real licorice root, sarsaparilla root, molasses and vanilla beans.
+Both are brewed over three days using real liquorice root, sarsaparilla root, molasses and vanilla beans.

 When is Bundaberg Brewed Drinks ginger harvested?

-Bundaberg Brewed Drinks ginger is harvested from around 25th April until the first week in June.
+Bundaberg Brewed Drinks ginger is harvested from around ANZAC Day (25th April) until the first week in June.

 Are the Ginger Plants allowed to flower?